steipete/speaking/README.md

 [![try!
 Swift  in New York, USA](https://github.com/steipete/speaking/blob/master/Pictures/try-swift-nyc-2018-2-small.jpg?raw=true)](https://speakerdeck.com/steipete/hacking-marzipan)

 Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
 I direct the day-to-day work as CEO of [PSPDFKit](https://pspdfkit.com) and also share knowledge on our [company blog](https://pspdfkit.com/blog/all/).

+### Topics 2021

+### Continuous Integration for the Rest of Us

+Every project benefits from a good Continuous Integration & Delivery system.
+While there's countless articles on the latest Swift or SwiftUI tricks, there's surprisingly little talk about strategies around CI & CD.
+You will find case studies by industry giants like Shopify or Uber that talk about their solutions, however their CI/CD team in many cases is larger than some middle-sized companies.

+At PSPDFKit, we don't have a separate team for CI/CD, our engineering team also owns testing and delivery.
+In this talk I'll give you an overview of the options today, and will explore what path we took for fast, automated testing in a multi-platform environment.
+We'll also talk about money, because running cost is an important topic for bootstrapped companies.
+Lastly, we'll look at options around configuration management tools to automate machine setups.

 ### Topics 2020